2 DAY SCREENWRITING COURSE London March 3 & 4 – SOLD OUT. May 12 & 13th 2018

 Lessons I’ve learnt from my experience of running the C4 course for the last 7 years – and what this means for you as professional writers.

-CAT JONES – Cat will discuss her career – the writing work she has done across TV, theatre, radio, etc. She will discuss both the craft of dramatic writing, and give you tips on how to run your career.
+CAT JONES / VINAY PATEL – Cat / Vinay will discuss their career – the writing work they have done across TV, theatre, radio, etc. They will discuss both the craft of dramatic writing, and give you tips on how to run your career.

 CONCLUSION – Final session about what to take away from the course, and discuss where you go from here.